karenpayneoregon/working-with-ai/readme.md

 # About

 For teaching working with various AI tools.
+This is ongoing with new items added over time.

+---

 Documentation by ![img](https://img.shields.io/static/v1?label=JetBRaibns&message=AI-Assistant&color=<COLOR>)